surazneupane/fishbreeders/README.md

 3.  composer install (installs required project for our project taking reference from composer.json file for eg: our project uses Socialite for gmail and fb login that is installed by composer install)

+    --Package Used--
+    laravel/socialite": "^5.2", ( for fb and gmail login)
+    "livewire/livewire": "^2.4",(for async request in like and dislike) "pusher/pusher-php-server": "~4.0"(for bordcating of messages on chat)

 4.  create new .env file and copy contents of  .env.example to .env

 5.  setup database credintials on .env file